SACHSTech/ICS4U-native-gr11review-part2v4/README.md

 ## Problem Sets: Arrays with 2-dimensions

 ### Array 7
-Write a method that reverses the content of a 2D array.
+Write a method that reverses the contents of a 2D array.
 The last value in the original array should become the first, and the first value should become the last, while maintaining the original shape of the 2D array.

 #### Method Signature
 ```java